MadsonPaulo/autcel/README.md

 # autcel
 AUTCEL is a software tool for desktop plataform.
-This tool was developed as part of the bachelor's degree completion thesis in Computer Science of Madson Silva, student at Federal University of Alagoas - campus Arapiraca.
+This tool was developed as part of the bachelor's degree completion work in Computer Science of Madson P. A. Silva, student at Federal University of Alagoas - campus Arapiraca.

 Title

-The degree completion thesis currently has the title:
+The degree completion work currently has the title:

 - Editor and Simulator of Cellular Automatons

-Author of the thesis work
+Author of the work

 - Madson Paulo Alexandre da Silva, (http://lattes.cnpq.br/6412270327836702)